shivam3310/Web-Scrapping/README.md

-# Web-Scrapping
+# Web-Scraping
-I have done the web scrapping of all the iphone details that are available on the flipcart website.
+I have done the web scraping of all the iphone details that are available on the flipcart website with the help of python.